 Management will train employees in their roles and responsibilities in the disaster recovery plan.
 The Credit Union will test contingency and disaster recovery assumptions annually.
 The test results will be documented and reported to Credit Union officials.
 Disaster recovery and contingency plans will be coordinated with the Credit Union’s risk assessment and incident response plan.
 The disaster recovery plan will be documented and submitted to the Board and/or Supervisory Committee for approval.

 Back-Up Responsibility and Schedules.
 To protect the Credit Union's information systems/facilities from loss or damage, the [[4120-9.91]] is responsible for making periodic back-ups.
-All critical member information resident on Credit Union computer systems and networks must be periodically backed-up.
-The [[4120-9.92]] will define which member information and which programs/systems are to be backed-up, the frequency of back-up, the type of back-up, and the method of back-up.
+All critical member information resident on Credit Union computer systems and networks must be periodically backed up.
+The [[4120-9.92]] will define which member information and which programs/systems are to be backed up, the frequency of back-up, the type of back-up, and the method of back-up.
 Secure storage of back-up media is the responsibility of the [[4120-9.93]].
-Storage media from multi-user systems must be stored in fireproof safes, at a separate location at least several city blocks away from the system being backed-up and physically protected against unauthorized access.
+Storage media from multi-user systems must be stored in fireproof safes, at a separate location at least several city blocks away from the system being backed up and physically protected against unauthorized access.

 Monitoring.
 Management will be responsible for regularly monitoring its information systems for detection of any intrusions.
-Computer systems handling member information must securely log all significant computer security relevant events.
-The [[4120-9.94]], or person designated by the [[4120-9.94]], will monitor and review system logs in real time, at least daily, and will implement a real time alert mechanism.
+Computer systems handling member information must securely log all significant computer security-relevant events.
+The [[4120-9.94]], or person designated by the [[4120-9.94]], will monitor and review system logs in real time, at least daily, and will implement a real-time alert mechanism.
 Log records will contain information that establishes what type of event occurred, when the event occurred, where the event occurred, the source of the event, the outcome, and the identity of any individuals or subjects associated with the event.
-Logs containing computer security relevant events must be retained for at least [[4120-9.95]] months.
+Logs containing computer security-relevant events must be retained for at least [[4120-9.95]] months.
 During this period, logs may be accessible only by authorized people.

 RESPONSE PROGRAM.
 Management will be responsible for developing and implementing a risk-based response program to address incidents of unauthorized access to member information, according to the Credit Union’s Incident Response Policy (See Policy 4125).
 This includes Cyber Incident Reporting as required under NCUA Regulations Part 748.